venkatpx/dcos-docs/1.9/usage/debugging/cli-debugging/debug-subcommands/index.md

 10.0.4.126   -         ok       -     -    ok     -    2017-02-28T23:25:11.913Z
 ```

-The output of the command shows which hosts are running the service or pod, and then the status of the role, constraints, CPUs, memory, disk, and ports the service or pod has requested. <!-- what does received mean here? is it when the offer was recevied? --> In the example above, you can see that one instance of `/mem-app` has a status of `ok` in all categories except memory.
+The output of the command shows which hosts are running the service or pod, and then the status of the role, constraints, CPUs, memory, disk, and ports the service or pod has requested, as well as when the last resource offer was received.
+In the example above, you can see that one instance of `/mem-app` has a status of `ok` in all categories except memory.
 The other instance had fewer successful resource matches, with role, CPUs, memory, and ports having no match.
 With this information, you know more about where and how you need to modify your service or pod definition.